LMH01/simple_update_checker/README.md

 to start a shell in which `simple_update_checker` is installed.

-Warning: the build is currently broken, flake needs fixing (pkg-config is not found).

 ## Docker

 To setup the program using a docker container follow these steps: